Parts Of A Garage Explained

 Garage Door(s)

-The car door or doors allow you to drive your vehicle in and out of the garage.
+Garage doors let you drive vehicles in and out of the building.

 Garage door options typically include: